 - opportunities to consolidate personal development in your career

 - being part of the brand – HRC is a certified UK social enterprise with recognitions and supports from other reputable organisations such as Cambridge Social Venture Incubator.

 Interested in joining HRC’s Pool of Consultants?
 Here are your next steps:

 If you would like to be considered, please fill in the following application form: https://forms.gle/LK94iFZPEcuyR65FA

 - a cover letter no longer than one page, specifying your area(s) of interest, key skills, and experience

-If you meet our pre-screen criteria, we will get in touch in a week to proceed with your application with the Online Assessment.
-For any inquiries, please contact firstname.lastname@example.org
+If you meet our pre-screen criteria, we will get in touch in two weeks to proceed with your application with the Online Assessment.
+Due to a high volume of applications received, only successful candidates will be contacted.
+For any inquiries, please contact email@example.com

 2. Online Assessment